dunarel/dunphd-thesis/README.md

 Scripts were used to calculate Maximum Likelihood gene trees, using RAxML and for infering Complete and respectively Partial Gene Transfers on Mammout MP2, using HGT-Detection software.

 [Chapter4/Supplementary/cluster-scripts/hgt-com-cluster-scripts/](Chapter4/Supplementary/cluster-scripts/hgt-com-cluster-scripts/) is a collection of scripts used for inferring and dating Complete Gene Transfers.
-[Chapter4/Supplementary/cluster-scripts/hgt-par-cluster-scripts/](Chapter4/Supplementary/cluster-scripts/hgt-par-cluster-scripts/) is taking the analysis one step deeper, into Partial Gene Transfers.
+[Chapter4/Supplementary/cluster-scripts/hgt-par-cluster-scripts/](Chapter4/Supplementary/cluster-scripts/hgt-par-cluster-scripts/) is taking the analysis one step further, into Partial Gene Transfers.